sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 # Incoming webhooks

 Incoming webhooks can be configured on a Sourcegraph instance in order to receive webhook events from code hosts.
-This allows Sourcegraph to react more quickly to events that occur outside of the instance instead of polling for changes.
+This allows Sourcegraph to react more quickly to events that occur outside the instance instead of polling for changes.

 Webhooks are currently implemented to speed up two types of external events: